This is a developing article; it will be updated as additional photos and interviews come in.

-Homecoming 2024 was an exciting night for the many alumni and fans who joined the stands as the Wildcats won, 41-10, in their matchup against the Riverside-Brookfield Bulldogs, making them playoff eligible once again.
+Homecoming 2024 was an exciting night for the many alumni and fans who joined the stands as the Wildcats won, 41-10, in their matchup against the Riverside-Brookfield Bulldogs, making the Cats playoff eligible once again.

 West Chicago jumped to an early lead with a touchdown, followed by a successful PAT, making it 7-0.
 Riverside-Brookfield responded with a touchdown of their own, but the Wildcats answered quickly with another score, building a 14-7 lead.